RadeelAhmad/my-portfolio/src/content/blog/Window-Hacking.md

 - If the victim closes the PowerShell, it won’t stop the reverse shell.
 - The PowerShell command remains hidden and isn’t detected by Defender and other advanced antivirus programs.

+---

 Thank You for reading this article.
 I hope that you have found this information provided to be valuable and helpful.
 Use it for educational purpose only…. 🙂

-RADEEL AHMAD